 26.1.
-In the case of marked lameness, the Judge informs the rider that he/she is eliminated.
+In the case of marked lameness, the Judge informs the rider that he/she is eliminated from that class.
 There is no appeal against this decision.
+If cleared by the Vet, the rider may ride the horse in subsequent class/es.